My shopping cart

-A: Some extracts have contaminants sometimes found in fats and lipids.
+A: Some extracts have contaminants, fats and lipids.
 These contaminants cause foul smell and taste so must be removed.
 By removing these fats and waxes you also improve shelf life and stability of your final products, reducing problems like discoloration and oxidation in distillate.
-Also, since some crude oils may be 50% wax, by removing these earlier in the process the amount of extracts to process may be reduced in half.
+Also, since some crude oils may be 50% wax, by removing these earlier in the process it may reduce the amount of extracts to process in half.
 You would thus save by needing smaller machines in the molecular distillation step of the process.
-Wiped film and similar systems are also very sensitive to waxes and fats, and may be damaged by the accumulation of these in the system.
-Cleanup of these machines is also more difficult with crude oils that have not be winterized.
-Filtration after the winterization process is the fastest and easiest way to remove fats and waxes from your crude.
+Wiped film and similar systems are also very sensitive to lipids and waxes, and may be damaged by the accumulation of these in the system.
+Cleanup of these machines is also more difficult with crude oils that have not been winterized.
+Filtration after the winterization process is the fastest and easiest way to remove lipids and waxes from your crude.

 Q: How big is your filter trolley?

 1.73x bigger than an Infinity MC8

 4.68x bigger than 400mm Trolley

 1.73x bigger than DrainDroyd

 29.9x bigger than a Hochstrom